Luminous171/Project_3/README.md

 ### b.
 Our solution: Crowdsale <a name="#crowdsalecontract"></a>

 Our solution is to deploy a token crowdsale to replace the manual process of calling up other banks to participate in the loan.
 The lead arranger, having won the loan from the reverse auction, now has the right to mint fungible tokens that other lenders can buy in exchange for Ether.
 These tokens are made fungible to make them tradeable between lenders.
+Following through with our previous example, the diagram below shows how the crowdsale would work.

 ![crowdsale](Images/crowdsale.png)